 What the Adoptive Parent(s) (Petitioners) need:

 - The petitioner(s) must hire an attorney or go through an Ohio adoption agency.
 This is a State of Ohio law.

 - For purposes of adoption, the child to be adopted must live in the home of the petitioner(s) at least six (6) months before the final hearing.

-Bring the original and a copy of the Foreign Adoption Decree or the Certificate of Adoption, and the birth certificate.
+- Bring the original and a copy of the Foreign Adoption Decree or the Certificate of Adoption, and the birth certificate.
 If these documents are in a language other than English, you must bring a certified translation.
-The Court will return the originals to you.
+The Court will return the originals to the petitioner(s).

-Bring the original and a copy of the passport, visa, and citizenship papers.
-The Court will review each document and return the originals to you.
+- Bring the original and a copy of the passport, visa, and citizenship papers.
+The Court will review each document and return the originals to the petitioner(s).